symfony/symfony/UPGRADE-6.0.md

  * Removed AmqpExt transport.
 Run `composer require symfony/amqp-messenger` to keep the transport in your application.
  * Removed Doctrine transport.
 Run `composer require symfony/doctrine-messenger` to keep the transport in your application.
  * Removed RedisExt transport.
 Run `composer require symfony/redis-messenger` to keep the transport in your application.
+ * Use of invalid options in Redis and AMQP connections now throws an error.

 Routing
 -------